How Khloe Kardashian Is "Slowly" Returning to Dating After Tristan Thompson Split - E! Online

 Though she gave their relationship several attempts, the mom of 3-year-old True Thompson wants a new man to keep up with.
 Adds the source, "She is slowly getting out on the dating scene and excited to meet someone new."

-According to the insider, Khloe's family and friends have been "super supportive" of the Good American founder as she looks ahead toward the future.
+According to the insider, Khloe's family and friends have been "super supportive" of her as she looks ahead toward the future.

 "They all want her to be happy and to find someone who deserves her," the source explains, adding that Khloe's family "is relieved that she is finding the strength not to go back to Tristan again."